mdcao/npAnalysis/README.rst

      [SERVER=true \]
      [JLP=/usr/lib/jni:/usr/lib/R/site-library/rJava/jri]

+(Note: the directives in squared brackets are optional, remove the brackets if you use those).

 This will install japsa according the directives:

 * *INSTALL_DIR*: specifies the directory to install japsa, make sure you have write permission to this directory